kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

     }
 ```

 The `suggest_recipe` function takes a request object that contains the ingredients and the recipe style, and then it calls the `_find_best_matches` (basically the exact same code as we had in the notebook) function to find the top 25 matches.
-It calls the `_call_llm` function to call the LLM with our Rag prompt.
-The `_call_llm` function is also basically the same as the code in the notebook, changed a tiny bit to make it a little closer to be being production ready.
-Pleasedo not mistake this code for being production ready, it is not -- there are a considerable amount of things that would need to be done before you could safely use this code in production -- rate limiting being the most important thing to consider -- **do not even consider putting into production any code that calls an LLM if you don't have reasonable rate limiting in place** and a also a cap set in the dashboard for what you willing to spend on inference).
+It calls the `_call_llm` function to call the LLM with our RAG prompt.
+The `_call_llm` function is also basically the same as the code in the notebook, changed a tiny bit to make it a little closer to being production ready.
+Please do not mistake this code for being production ready—it is not!
+There are a considerable amount of things that would need to be done before you could safely use this code in production—rate limiting being the most important thing to consider—**do not even consider putting into production any code that calls an LLM if you don’t have reasonable rate limiting in place** and a cap set in the dashboard for what you’re willing to spend on inference.

-The other two functions allow for the serving of our index.html (in FastApi there is no way I know of to default to index.html when serving /).
+The other two functions allow for the serving of our index.html.
+FastAPI won’t serve index.html at \ unless add an explicit route as shown.
 The other function allows for the serving of our recipe files that we have in the `data/potential_labels` directory.

 ```python
 @app.get("/", response_class=FileResponse)